ThomasHankins/FitApp/lib/UI/screens/workout_screen/readme.md

 App Bar header will remain as is

+Header
+    use a sliver app bar to expand workout details
 Body:
-    Reorderable List of "Exercises"
+    Reorderable List of exercises - can reorder exercises when in reorder mode exercise header can't be rearranged
-    this is an expandable widget with a reorderable list of sets inside long press on exercise widget to open page, short tap to expand/close exercises plus button at the bottom of each "exercise" to add another set:
+    this is an expandable widget with a reorderable list of sets inside long press on exercise widget to reorder plus button at the bottom of each "exercise" to add another set:
         -if all sets are deleted exercise gets deleted, or can delete all sets by swiping left